 MCF-7 cells were maintained in RPMI-1640 (Biochrom, Berlin, Germany) supplemented with 10% fetal bovine serum (Biochrom, Berlin, Germany), 10 µg/mL insulin (Sigma-Aldrich, Stockholm, Sweden), 100 µg/mL streptomycin and 100 units/mL penicillin (Hyclone).
 The cells were kept in a 37 C humidified incubator supplied with 5% CO2 in air.
 For the experiments stock solutions of 4 mM compound 4 in 40% dimethyl sulfoxide (DMSO) was used, while for amitriptyline (Sigma-Aldrich) stock solutions of 20 mM was made in sterile water.
 Both compound 4 and amitriptyline were serially diluted in RPMI-1640 before treatment of cells, such that the DMSO concentration did not exceed 0.1% v/v.
 MCF-7 (105 cells) were seeded onto sterile coverslips (placed in multiwell plates) and cultured for 24 hours.
 Cells were then treated with either 10 or 50 µM amitriptyline either alone or in combination with 10 µM of compound 4 for 24 hours.
 After fixation with 2% paraformaldehyde in phosphate-buffered saline (PBS) for 10 minutes, cells were permeabilized using 0.4% v/v Triton X-100 in PBS for 5 minutes.
 Non-specific binding was inhibited by blocking the cells with blocking buffer (1% w/v BSA, 0.1% v/v Tween 20 in PBS) for 10 minutes.
 Cells were then incubated with rat anti-mouse galectin-3 antibody (anti-Mac-2[42]) in a humidified chamber for 1 hour at room temperature.
 After three washes with PBS, goat anti-rat Alexa Fluor® 594 (Invitrogen, Carlsbad, USA) was added.
 Hoechst (10 ng/mL) was used to stain the nuclei.
 Cells were visualized by obtaining z-stacks of high magnification single optical planes using a LSM510 confocal laser scanning microscope (Carl Zeiss Microscopy GmbH, Oberkochen, Germany), conjugated with Hamamatsu R6357 (Hamamatsu Photonics K.K., Hamamatsu, Japan) photomultiplier.
 Galectin-3 dots were counted manually using ImageJ 1.47v and the plug-in Cell Counter (Wayne Rasband, National Institutes of Health, USA).
 Bar graphs representing galectin-3 dots/nuclei are expressed as mean values of different image areas ± SEM.
 For measuring statistical significance between a pair of data sets, Student’s t-test (two tailed, unpaired) was employed.
 P<0.05 was considered to be significant.

 Bleomycin-induced fibrosis

-Materials

 Bleomycin was purchased from Apollo Scientific and reconstituted in sterile saline at a concentration of 0.66 mg/mL and aliquots were stored at -20oC.
 Pirfenidone was purchased from Tocris Biochemicals and was dissolved in 0.5% carboxymethyl cellulose (Sigma Aldrich) to a concentration of 20 mg/mL.
 Compound 4 was dissolved in 100% DMSO at a concentration of 10 mg/mL and aliquots stored at -20oC.
 For each day, compound 4 for instillation was diluted in sterile saline to give a final concentration of DMSO in the instillate of 2%.
 Female C57/Bl6 mice 10 weeks of age were purchased from Charles River and were maintained in 12-hour light/12-hour dark cycles with free access to food and water.
 All procedures were performed in accordance with Home Office guidelines (Animals (Scientific Procedures) Act 1986).